Japanese Patterns of Design

 Toraya, Yokan being sliced

-The atmosphere is nice and calm, a valuable spot you can relax in the middle of the central shopping district, Ginza.
+The atmosphere is nice and calm, a valuable spot where you can relax in the middle of the central shopping district, Ginza.

 Price: 1,080 JPY